slackapi/bolt-js/docs/_future/request_time_off_tutorial.md

 If you'd like to create a simpler next-generation Bolt for JavaScript application or are looking to quickstart with a simple template, follow the [Getting Started guide](/bolt-js/future/getting-started#create-app).

-If you already have an existing Bolt for JavaScript application that you'd like to migrate to the next-generation platform, check out the [Migration guide](/bolt-js/future/migrate-existing-app) instead.
+If you already have an existing Bolt for JavaScript application that you'd like to setup an existing app with the next-generation platform, check out the [Setup guide](/bolt-js/future/setup-existing-app) instead.
 </div>

 ---